Things You Can Do If You Lose Your Obamacare Subsidy

 Here are seven options to consider if you face this situation.

-1. Buy Insurance on the Government Exchange without an Obamacare Subsidy
+1. Buy Insurance on a Government Exchange without an Obamacare Subsidy

-Your first option is to buy insurance on a government exchange without an Obamacare subsidy, or premium tax credit.
-If you sign up for coverage through the Marketplace, you can choose not to take the tax credit in advance.
-Instead, you would apply for it at the end of the tax year in your tax return.
+Your first option is to buy insurance on a government exchange (either the federal or a state marketplace) without an Obamacare subsidy or a premium tax credit.
+If you sign up for coverage through the Marketplace, you can choose not to take the tax credit in advance, meaning you pay the full cost of your premiums each month.
+Then, if you are eligible for the tax credit you could apply for it at the end of the year in your tax return.

 2. Buy a Short-Term Insurance Plan

-A short-term health insurance plan doesn’t cover the essential health benefits mandated by the Affordable Care Act but it’s a quick, easy, flexible and cheaper option than paying for an ACA plan.
+A short-term health insurance plan has some drawbacks – it is not required to cover the essential health benefits mandated by the Affordable Care Act and generally does not cover pre-existing conditions.
+However, it’s a quick, easy, flexible and cheaper option than paying for an ACA plan.
 While deductibles can be high (as much as $10,000), premiums are usually very low (as low as $20/month).

 If you are generally healthy, between jobs, or expect to receive insurance in the future (from an employer or the government), then this plan might be right for you.